boxwise/boxtribute/docs/adr/graphql-ariadne-apollo.md

 ### Client
 - **[Apollo Client](https://www.apollographql.com/docs/react/):** Well-supported industry leader.
 Extensive documentation, sophisticated caching solution.
 Large footprint.
 Previously considered hard to set up and configure due to sophistication, but now has [Apollo Boost](https://www.npmjs.com/package/apollo-boost) package to make things super simple and speedy.
-- **[urql](https://github.com/FormidableLabs/urql):** A lightweight tiny server solution intended to make graphQL simple.
+- **[urql](https://github.com/FormidableLabs/urql):** A lightweight tiny client solution intended to make graphQL simple.
 However, it lacks one of the major benefits of the Apollo client, which is cacheing.
 Supported by a medium-size dev shop.
-Younger than Apollo Client and all of the server options.
+Younger than Apollo Client as well as all of the server options.

 ## Decision